setmy-info/setmy-info.github.io/src/site/markdown/centos.md

-# centos and Rocky Linux
+# Centos and Rocky Linux

 ## Information